Maseru: Climate

-Maseru has a typical subtropical highland climate (Köppen climate classification: Cwb), bordering on a dry-winter humid subtropical climate (Köppen climate classification: Cwa), with the city being categorised by warm, rainy summers and cool to chilly, dry winters.
+Maseru has a subtropical highland climate (Köppen climate classification: Cwb), with the city being categorised by warm, rainy summers and cool to chilly, dry winters.
 The average mean daily temperature during summer — from December to March in the Southern Hemisphere — is 22 °C. During winter, between June and September, the average temperature is 9 °C. The hottest month is January, with temperatures between 15 and 33 C. During the coldest month, July, the temperatures range from -3 to 17 C. The average rainfall ranges from 3 mm in July to 111 mm in January.

 Demographics

 The latest (2016) census lists the city's population at 330,760, or around a tenth of the entire population of the country, and half of the total urban population.
 The population of the city was at 98,017 by the 1986 census, and 137,837 by the 1996 census, demonstrating the early rapid expansion of the city after independence.